 To help prevent falls, watch your child at all times.
-Please do not:
+Please do not allow your child to:

-- Leave your child alone on an exam table or stretcher. - Allow your child to play with or on medical equipment. - Allow your child to run or climb on furniture in the waiting room. - Allow your child to play on rolling stools or climb on furniture.
+- Sit or lay alone on an exam table or stretcher. - Play with or on medical equipment. - Run in the waiting room or hallway. - Play or climb on rolling stools or furniture.